somya-5353/Bull-s-Eye/README.md

 # Bull-s-Eye
-Bull's Eye is a game designed as an iOS app using basic Swift functionalities such as Stack Views, custom pop up alerts, size classes among others.
+This game designed as an iOS app using basic Swift functionalities such as Stack Views, custom pop up alerts, size classes among others.

 Launching Screen of the app